The requirements for 3D printed products will depend on whether they are classed as medical devices, personal protective equipment (PPE) or both.

 To ensure a continued supply of medical devices, we are considering exceptional use applications from manufacturers of medical devices where there is a significant clinical need during this pandemic.

-Those using 3D printing to produce non-CE marked medical devices must consider the following before submitting an application for an exceptional use authorisation to us.
+Those using 3D printing to produce non-UKCA, CE or CE UKNI marked medical devices should consider the following before submitting an application for an exceptional use authorisation to us.